SEBritton/desiccation_project/README.md

 ## How does melanin pigmentation influence cuticular water loss?
 Hypothesis: Larvae with higher melanin pigmentation will have less cuticular water loss.

-Methods: Two experiments to the melanin desiccation hypothesis
+Methods: Two experiments to address the melanin desiccation hypothesis.
+In the first experiment...
+In the second experiment...